Teodor03/DNA-size-finder/README.md

 https://doi.org/10.1080/13102818.2023.2206488

 ## Contact us:
-If you are having any questions about the software or want to give a feedback, you can send a email at the following address.
+If you are having any questions about the software or want to give a feedback, you can send an email to the following address.

 teokirilov@gmail.com